ericrqs/Juniper-vMX/README.md

 If you get these values from the OpenStack web GUI, always be sure you have the right id.
-CloudShell asks for network in some places and subnet in others.
+CloudShell asks for *network* in some places and *subnet* in others.
-In general, don't trust UUIDs you see in the URL bar &mdash; instead look in the body of the details page.
+In general, don't trust a UUID from the URL bar &mdash; instead look in the body of the details page.

 ## Notes and warnings